cdapio/cdap/docs/developer-guide/source/examples/ResponseCodeAnalytics/index.rst

 	public class ResponseCodeAnalyticsApp implements Application {
-	  // The constant to define the row key of a table private static final byte [] ROW_STATUS = Bytes.toBytes("status");
+	  // The constant to define the row key of a table private static final byte [] ROW_KEY = Bytes.toBytes("status");

 	  @Override
 	  public ApplicationSpecification configure() {
 	    return ApplicationSpecification.Builder.with()
 	      .setName("ResponseCodeAnalytics")
-	      .setDescription("Apache log event analysis app")
+	      .setDescription("HTTP response code analytics")
 	      // Ingest data into the app via Streams .withStreams()
-	        .add(new Stream("log-events"))
+	        .add(new Stream("logEventStream"))
-	      // Store processed data in DataSets
+	      // Store processed data in Datasets
 	      .withDataSets()
-	        .add(new Table("log-counters"))
+	        .add(new Table("statusCodeTable"))
 	      // Process log events in real-time using Flows .withFlows()
 	        .add(new LogAnalyticsFlow())
 	      // Query the processed data using Procedures .withProcedures()
-	        .add(new LogProcedure())
+	        .add(new StatusCodeProcedure())
 	      .noMapReduce()
 	      .noWorkflow()
 	      .build();
 	  }

 Notice that in coding the application, *Streams* and *DataSets* are defined using Continuuity classes, and are referenced by names, while *Flows*, *Flowlets* and *Procedures* are defined using user-written classes that implement Continuuity classes and are referenced by passing an object, in addition to being assigned a unique name.

 Names used for *Streams* and *DataSets* need to be unique across the Reactor instance, while names used for *Flows*, *Flowlets* and *Procedures* need to be unique only to the application.